 Asawari Samant, MathWorks

-About the Presenter: Asawari Samant is an Application Engineer at the MathWorks.
+Asawari Samant is a Senior Application Engineer at MathWorks.
 She has a B.S. and M.S. in chemical engineering.
 At MathWorks, she primarily supports the pharmaceutical and biotechnology industry, and the computational biology sector.